 I also used 217 silhouette images of dinosaurs and other animals from PhyloPic.
 I had collected these for Datasaurs, a Twitter bot finding correlations between dinosaur shapes and US cause of death time series.1

 I had it easy for this project.
-Jonathan Nolis published his project to generate offensive license plates that would be banned in Arizona.
-He based his work off of the Keras example creating new text in the style of Nietzsche.
+Jonathan Nolis published their project to generate offensive license plates that would be banned in Arizona.
+They based their work off of the Keras example creating new text in the style of Nietzsche.
 Jonathan figured that predicting letters from license plates isn’t much different than predicting words from tomes.
 Generating new dinosaurs names was the logical next step, of course.

 The links I embedded above lay out the logic and inner workings of the model in much more detail than I will here (as I said, I’m still a beginner with deep learning and neural networks).
 The algorithm commonly used for text prediction is Recurrent Neural Networks (RNN).
 Given a string a characters (or words), the algorithm chooses the next character (or word) based off the distribution of those sequences in the training data.